CChukwu-data-analyst/Supermarket-Sales-Analysis/README.md

 This is a python and SQL project on an imaginary supermarket called **Nasa Supermarket**. the project objectives is to analyze and glean insight to answer critical questions and help the supermarket make data driven decisions.

-**_Disclaimer_**
+**_Disclaimer_**:

-Disclaimer: All dataset and reports here do not represent any company, institution or state but just a dummy dataset to demonstrate the power of python and SQL in data analysis.
+All dataset and reports here do not represent any company, institution or state but just a dummy dataset to demonstrate the power of python and SQL in data analysis.

 ## Problem Statement